nrkno/sofie-timeline-state-resolver/README.md

 # Timeline State Resolver

 This takes an output from the SuperFlyTV/supertimeline library and converts it into device states, diffs these states against previous states and sends commands where necessary.
+Created by SuperFly.tv

 Dev install instructions: